nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 We do, however, use terminology appropriate to NEST and neuroscience when specific and exact terms are needed, which is often.
-But explanations or references should be provided for clarity in introductory texts.
+But explanations or references should be provided for clarity in introductory texts and the glossary.

 If you have further questions about style not addressed here, see <<STANDARDIZED STYLE GUIDE>>